lincecile/API_Projet/README.md

 ### Client

 The client component is designed to interact with the server to fetch market data and execute trades.
-Below is an example of how to use the client.
+Below are several examples of how to use the client.

-[client_exemple.py](client/client_exemple.py) demonstrates how to use the client to log in, fetch supported exchanges, get trading pairs, retrieve klines, connect to WebSocket, subscribe to real-time data, create a TWAP order, and track the order status.
+In the directory named [Exemple](client/exemple/), several examples demonstrate how to use the client to log in, fetch supported exchanges, get trading pairs, retrieve klines, connect to WebSocket, subscribe to real-time data, create a TWAP order, and track the order status.

 ### Authentication feature